TheLevelUp/pos-library-proposedorders-csharp/README.md

 - The current total of items exempt from earning loyalty (e.g. tobacco, alcohol).
 - The current amount your customer wants to pay.

-...and gives you the values needed to either "[create a LevelUp order](http://developer.thelevelup.com/api-reference/v15/orders-create-proposed/)" or "[complete a LevelUp order](http://developer.thelevelup.com/api-reference/v15/orders-create-completed/)".
+...and gives you the values needed to either "[create a Proposed Order](http://developer.thelevelup.com/api-reference/v15/orders-create-proposed/)" or "[complete an Order](http://developer.thelevelup.com/api-reference/v15/orders-create-completed/)".

 - The `spend_amount`
 - The `tax_amount`